tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

 ## Integrating search

 Let's add our search functionality back in.
-If you have a movies controller from the previous exercise, you can leave it alone, we'll make a new action for this app.
+If you have a songs controller from the previous exercise, you can leave it alone, we'll make a new action for this app.

 Change the `resources :favourites` line in your `config/routes.rb` file